-Dignowity Hill is one of only three Eastside Community Area neighborhoods that was included in a previously adopted neighborhood plan.
-The plan's future land use section called for infill housing that matches the neighborhood's character, rehabilitation of existing dwellings, and neighborhood-serving commercial uses at otherwise residential street corner intersections, aiming to support walkability and convenience.
+The Dignowity Hill Neighborhood Plan was adopted in 2009.
+The plan's future land use section called for infill housing that matches the neighborhood's character, rehabilitation of existing dwellings, and neighborhood-serving commercial uses at residential street corner intersections, aiming to support walkability and convenience.
 The plan emphasized that new development and evolving uses along Houston Street and New Braunfels Avenue should contribute to making the area more walkable.
 The plan also identified potential Transit-Oriented Development areas, where development should contribute to supporting enhanced transit service.
 The Dignowity Hill Neighborhood Plan also included recommendations on parks and recreation, public spaces, historic preservation, housing, economic development, and transportation.

 Overall, the Dignowity Hill Neighborhood Plan emphasized a need to create a new identity, revitalize and reinvest in the neighborhood by organizing grassroots action, enforcing laws, and attracting public and private investment.
-Reflecting current priorities of many neighborhood residents, there was a clear commitment to historic preservation, improving alternative transportation options and improving the quality of and connections to public spaces such as New Braunfels Avenue, Houston Street, and local parks.
+Reflecting the priorities of many neighborhood residents, there was a clear commitment to historic preservation, improving alternative transportation options and improving the quality of and connections to public spaces such as New Braunfels Avenue, Houston Street, and local parks.

-- Create bicycle lanes on North New Braunfels Avenue, Houston Street, Commerce Street, Hackberry Street, and Hayes Street, and provide a continuous bicycle lane connection from Downtown, through the neighborhood, to the Salado Creek Greenway. - Direct most new growth, including higher density mixed-use development to areas next to the primary transportation corridors. - Support incentives and subsidies for infill housing, housing rehabilitation, and historic preservation of residential and commercial buildings.

-• Improve parks and public spaces including commercial and mixed-use main streets, as places for residents to spend time, interact, and find convenient goods and services.
+- Create bicycle lanes on North New Braunfels Avenue, Houston Street, Commerce Street, Hackberry Street, and Hays Street, and provide a continuous bicycle lane connection from Downtown, through the neighborhood, to the Salado Creek Greenway. - Direct most new growth, including higher-density mixed-use development to areas next to the primary transportation corridors. - Support incentives and subsidies for infill housing, housing rehabilitation, and historic preservation of residential and commercial buildings. - Improve parks and public spaces including commercial and mixed-use main streets, as places for residents to spend time, interact, and find convenient goods and services.